Walmart shooting claims teen, young woman, father, mother

 A 16-year-old helping his family.
 A custodian and father of two.
 A mother with wedding plans.
 A happy-go-lucky guy.
 A longtime employee.

-That’s how friends and family described some of the six people killed at a Walmart in Chesapeake, Virginia, when a manager opened fire with a handgun before an employee meeting Tuesday night.
+That’s how friends and family described some of the six people killed at a Walmart in Chesapeake, Virginia, when a manager opened fire with a handgun before a Nov.
+22 employee meeting.

 Here are some details about those who were lost: